 If symptoms happen after meals, give yourself time to rest and digest right after you eat.
 Eat smaller meals more often during the day instead of two or three large meals.

 Ask someone to do heavy chores for you, such as shoveling snow or mowing lawns.
-You might ask friends or family for help.
-Or think about hiring someone.
+Maybe there is a friend, family member, or community group that can help.

 Talk with your doctor if you are having a hard time managing your angina.
 Let your doctor know if angina is stopping you from doing daily activities or doing things that you enjoy.
 You and your doctor can decide whether to try other treatments.